DevExpress/devextreme-demos/JSDemos/Demos/TreeList/FilterPanel/description.md

 To display the filter panel, set the **filterPanel**.[visible](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/filterPanel/#visible) property to **true**.

 A click on the combined filter calls the integrated filter builder.
 You can configure it in the [filterBuilder](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#filterBuilder) object.
 You can also click the check box to toggle the current filter.
-Note that filter values are always reflected in the filter row.
+The filter values are always reflected in the filter row.

-The intergrated filter builder is displayed in a pop-up window (the DevExtreme [Popup](/Documentation/ApiReference/UI_Components/dxPopup/) component).
-Its default configuration is defined automatically, but you can change it in the [filterBuilderPopup](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#filterBuilderPopup) object.
+DataGrid uses the DevExtreme [Popup](/Documentation/ApiReference/UI_Components/dxPopup/) component to display the integrated filter builder.
+The popup's default configuration is defined automatically, but you can change it in the [filterBuilderPopup](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#filterBuilderPopup) object.